-Benedito was also the cofounder of Home-Room, an informal space in New York City for artists and designers to present their work, research and ideas publicly.
-Home-room explores the enormous flux of unpublished and unedited ideas as means to connect discussions and thoughts amongst creative individuals.
+Benedito was also the cofounder of Home-Room, a "saloon" space in Lower Manhattan for artists and designers to present their work, research and ideas publicly.
+Home-room continues to explore the enormous flux of unpublished and unedited ideas as it connects discussions and thoughts among creative individuals.

-Benedito was awarded numerous prizes and fellowships such as the Luso-American fellowship, the Gulbenkian Foundation prize, the Research Grant from the Sciences, Arts and Technology Foundation, European Community (EU), and the prestigious Fernando Távora Prize from Oporto Architects’ League.
-In progress is an upcoming publication titled Emotional Grid/Endemic Urbanism(s)—The Tour of the Brazilian cities from the XVI Century.
+Benedito was awarded numerous prizes and fellowships such as the Luso-American Fellowship, the Gulbenkian Foundation prize, the Research Grant from the Sciences, Arts and Technology Foundation, European Community (EU), and the prestigious Fernando Távora Prize from Oporto Architects’ League.
+She served as co-editor for a forthcoming book to be published by Actar (2014) entitled ”Thermodynamic Interactions: An Exploration into Physiological, Material and Territorial Atmospheres.”